 Procedure for obtaining the instrument: The ownership of the HLS{19} -NAV rests with the HLS{19} Consortium, which developed the instrument.
 The HLS{19} -NAV can be used by third parties for research purposes free of charge but requires a contractual agreement between the user and the ICC of the HLS{19} Consortium.
-An application form for getting permission agreement is available at https://m-pohl.net/HLS19Instruments.
+An application form with details on the conditions for getting permission to use the instrument can be found at https://m-pohl.net/tools.